RT-LOC/docs/docs/api/api_web.md

 # JSON API

-The JSON/web API provides data over direct websockets (WSS) or over MQTT (TCL/TLS OR websocket).
+The JSON/web API provides data over MQTT (TCL/TLS OR websocket).
 The provided data is structured similarly as in the [`Binary API`](/api/api_application.html).

 (the overview here may not be complete)